Enclavely/tailor/readme.txt

 Yes, however, users should be directed to the WordPress plugin repository to install the latest version of the plugin.
 Consider using a tool like [TGM Plugin Activation](http://tgmpluginactivation.com/) to guide users through the installation process.

 == Changelog ==

+= 1.6.0 =
+* Added - Native support for WordPress and third-party widgets.
+Please refer to the associated upgrade notice.
+* Improved - Support for IE9 browser.
+* Improved - Added external URL option to video control.
+* Fixed - Range controls do not respect input attributes.
+* Removed - Custom icon font used for alignments (replaced with built-in WordPress icons).
+* Removed - Deprecated column and grid styles.

 = 1.5.7 =
 * Added - Translation for Brazilian Portuguese [GitHub PR #45](https://github.com/andrew-worsfold/tailor/pull/45).